 However, when the infection is very severe, it is most viable to treat urinary tract infections with rounds of antibiotics.

 Your doctor may prescribe antibiotics in low doses that you should take for six months or longer.
-You may be prescribed specific antibiotics to take after a sexual encounter, this is usually the case when your urinary infection is related to sexual activity.
+You may be prescribed specific antibiotics after a sexual encounter; this is usually when your urinary infection is related to sexual activity.

-A serious urinary tract infection usually requires hospitalization with treatment with intravenous antibiotics.
+A severe urinary tract infection usually requires hospitalization with treatment with intravenous antibiotics.

 This can kill the bacteria (which, as we already know, is probably E. Coli).
-Ciprofloxacin (or Cipro for short) is a common option.
+Ciprofloxacin (or Cipro for short) is a standard option.

-Although certain types of E. coli can be quite severe, urinary tract infections are generally quite harmless, although annoying and painful.
+Although certain E. coli can be pretty severe, urinary tract infections are generally relatively harmless, although annoying and painful.